yzlicloud/Data-for-A-Multi-objective-Optimization-Based-Path-Planning-Approach-for-Unmanned-Surface-Vehicles/README.md

 # Data-for-Intelligent-Navigation-A-Sensor-based-Path-Planning-Approach-for-Unmanned-Surface-Vehicles
-This is the original data for the author's ariticle: Intelligent Navigation: A Sensor-based Path Planning Approach for Unmanned Surface Vehicles.
+This is the original data for the author's ariticle: *Intelligent Navigation: A Sensor-based Path Planning Approach for Unmanned Surface Vehicles*.
 Submitted to *Remote Sensing*.

 ### Requirements:
 MATLAB 2021a is prefered.\